NSideas/fairport/TEMPLATES.md

 # Templates

-There are two page templates being used in this site.
 Each template has a main content area and the ability to include any number of additional modules.

 ## Default Template